longwind48/sample-genai-on-eks-starter-kit/README.md

 This command will:

-1. Attempt to uninstall all deployed components
+1. Attempt to uninstall all deployed examples and components
 2. Destroy the infrastructure using Terraform

 ## FAQs

+- **How can I use this starter kit without having a Route 53 hosted zone?**

+In-progress for having this option.
+By default, the single shared ALB is used to expose all public facing services via HTTPS using the different sub-domain names.

 - **How can I change the EC2 GPU instance families and purchasing options?**